helipatel19/service_container/README.md

 The Laravel service container is a powerful tool for managing class dependencies and performing dependency injection.You can create object automatically using laravel service container instead of creating manually.

 ### How To Bind Services In Laravel
-You need to register your service container with laravel app, The bindings will be registered by any register method of your service providers.We can register a binding using the bind method, passing the class or interface name that we wish to register along with a Closure that returns an instance of the class.You can get more information from laravel service container.
+We need to register any service container with laravel app by using register method of the service provider.We can register a binding using the bind method, passing the class or interface name that we wish to register along with a Closure that returns an instance of the class.

 Following are the available options laravel provides to bind services :